helindustries/sublime-advanced-builder/README.md

 * 5 preconfigured types of phases
   - 'command' to run a command
   - 'copy' to copy files around
-  - 'solution' to perform a build using a .sln file (because I have to work with this sh**).
-This wil also add any references and output DLLs from the solution to the "completesharp_assemblies" setting of your project (or rather it works for me)
+  - 'solution' to perform a build using a .sln file.
+This will also add any references and output DLLs from the solution to the "completesharp_assemblies" setting of your project (or rather it works for me)
   - 'unity' to build Unity3D solutions.
 This is the same as a regular solution, but with fixes for assembly references
   - 'stylecop' to check code against StyleCop rules (StyleCop.exe included, linked against Mono)